codegoose/goosecraft/readme.md

 - **Automation**: Create-based mechanical systems
 - **Combat**: Improved combat mechanics and RPG progression
 - **Performance**: Smooth gameplay even with extensive content

+## Experience

+This is a lot of what you can expect, but it's not comprehensive:

 ### 🌍 World Generation